nblaski/asyncFun/README.md

 # async function ( 😎 ) { 😎 } ; expressions and the fetch ( 😎 ) method.

 Focus of this project was to learn asynchronous, promise based programming using async function expressions and the fetch() method.
-The program is currently linked to js/fetch.js where the fetch() method is used. js/async.js is written with async functions with the same outcome as js/fetch.js The goal was to create a dog library and populate it with data from wikipedia and json data
+* The program is currently linked to js/fetch.js where the fetch() method is used.
+* js/async.js is written with async functions but has the same outcome as js/fetch.js.
+Please check out both ways you can code this project
+The goal was to create a dog library and populate it with data from wikipedia and json data

 ## Key components